zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/general/migration.md

 > The model backing the 'BlogContext' context has changed since the database was created.
 Consider using Code First Migrations to update the database ( http://go.microsoft.com/fwlink/?LinkId=238269).

-It’s time to start using Code First Migrations.
+Itï¿½s time to start using Code First Migrations.
 There are two kinds of Migration;

  - Automated Migration
  - Code-based Migration